mgonto/gon.to-old/_posts/2015-02-26-gulp-is-awesome-but-do-we-really-need-it.md

 ---
 layout: post
 title: "Gulp is awesome, but do we really need it?"
 description: "I've been using Grunt and Gulp for some time now.
 However, I've realized lately that with a simple package.json I can do the same, but more manteinable and with less code.
-In this post, I'll explain how we can do it!"
+In this post, I'll explain how we can do it!!"
 date: 2015-02-26 22:58
 image:
   thumb: 2015-02-26-gulp-is-awesome-but-do-we-really-need-it/logo.jpeg